phpactor/class-to-file/README.md

 [![Build Status](https://travis-ci.org/dtl/composer-inflector.svg?branch=master)](https://travis-ci.org/dtl/composer-inflector)
 [![StyleCI](https://styleci.io/repos/<repo-id>/shield)](https://styleci.io/repos/<repo-id>)

-This library provides facilities to transform class names to files and vice-versa.
+This library provides facilities to guess/transform class names to files paths and vice-versa.

 Use cases:

 - **Class generation**: File name from a class name in order to *create a new class file*.
 - **Static analysis**: Determine the location of a class in order to introspect it.

+Supports:

+- **Composer with PSR-0 and PSR-4**

 Usage
 -----